 For eye dryness caused by a disturbed lipid layer of the tear film, Optrex Actimist 2in1 Dry + Irritated Eye Spray can help to relieve your eyes.
 This product stabilises the eye’s lipid layer, helping to lock in natural moisture.
-Suitable for those who don’t like the idea of drops going into their eyes, with this you simply spray onto closed eyes.
+Suitable for those who don’t like the idea of drops going into their eyes as you simply spray this onto closed eyes.
 Optrex eye wash can help be used to cleanse the surface of the eyes and soothe tired eyes.

 To learn more about how Optrex Actimist 2in1 Dry + Irritated Eye Spray can alleviate symptoms you may be suffering from, or to browse the whole Optrex range of products, please use this link.